JohnCselcuk/Election_Analysis/README.md

 # Election_Analysis

-Hello and welcome!
-Would you like to join me to complete this anaylysis ?
-If so, keep reading please... :)

 ## Overview of Election Audit
 The purpose of this project was to complete an election audit of Colorado State Election Results.
 1. Calculate the total number of votes cast.